Mitchell man killed in crash

 Sheriff Mark Overman identified Steven A. Hergenrader as having died of injuries he suffered in the crash that occurred west of Scottsbluff.

-First responders were called to the scene on or near the highway overpass west of Scottsbluff at about 7:45 a.m.
+First responders were on the scene on or near the highway overpass west of Scottsbluff at about 7:45 a.m.

 Hergenrader was not wearing a seat belt.
 He had been ejected from the vehicle.